A Rate-Splitting Approach to Fading Channels with Imperfect Channel-State Information: Asymptotically Perfect CSI

-\end{mycor} In \cite{LaSh02}, it was argued that the difference between $R_{\textnormal{M}}(\rho)$ and $C_{\textnormal{coh}}(\rho)$ \eqref{eq:coherent_UB} vanishes as $\rho$ tends to infinity only if $\tilde{V}_{\rho}(\hat{H}_{\rho})$ decays faster than the reciprocal of $\rho$.
-In this case, M\'edard's lower bound is asymptotically tight.
-In fact, if the fading is Gaussian, then it can be shown that
+\end{mycor} \begin{IEEEproof} The Gaussian distribution of $\tilde{H}_{\rho}$ implies that the cumulative distribution function of $|H|=|\hat{H}_{\rho}+\tilde{H}_{\rho}|$ is continuous, so $\Prob\{H=0\}=0$.
+The result follows then from \eqref{to_be_bounded} and \eqref{to_be_proven} in the proof of Theorem~\ref{thm:high_SNR} (Appendix~\ref{sec:thm:proof:high_SNR}) upon noting that, for a Gaussian distribution, \eqref{technical_condition} is satisfied for $M=1$. \end{IEEEproof} Corollary~\ref{cor:asymptotic_tightness} demonstrates that, for conditionally Gaussian $\tilde{H}_{\rho}$ and asymptotically perfect CSI, both bounds $I_{\text{upper}}(\rho)$ and $R^{\star}(\rho)$ are asymptotically tight in the sense that their difference to the Gaussian-input mutual information vanishes as $\rho$ tends to infinity.
+In \cite{LaSh02}, it was argued that the difference between $R_{\textnormal{M}}(\rho)$ and $C_{\textnormal{coh}}(\rho)$ vanishes as $\rho$ tends to infinity if $\tilde{V}_{\rho}(\hat{H}_{\rho})$ decays {\em faster} than the reciprocal of $\rho$, in which case M\'edard's lower bound is asymptotically tight, too.
+Note however that, if $\tilde{H}_{\rho}$ is conditionally Gaussian, then the upper bound \eqref{I_upper} becomes